rpotor/LeeroyHillCatsPowerRevived/01READMEeng.txt

 VERSION HISTORY

+v7.0 - 14 January 2023
+- Fixed TabButtonTemplate problem introduced with Dragonflight release.
+Yeah, it looks a bit ugly, but it works. :-)

 v6.0 - 20 October 2020
 - The addon is hopefully ready for Shadowlands pre-patch.
 Fingers crossed that everything still works.
 - The addon now includes the committee meeting effect (bizottsagi) in memory of the guild garden party of 2019.